Viewing images

 Open the Horta 3D window

 It’s time to finally look at some images.
 For this demonstration, we’ll start with the 3D images.
-Near the top of the Horta Control Center, find the checkbox labeled “Open 3D”.
+Near the top of the Horta Control Center, under the “VIEWS” heading, find the checkbox labeled “Open 3D”.
 Click it so it’s checked.

 You will see a window tab titled “Horta 3D” open in the center panel.
 The first 3D images will also load.
 Initially, it’ll be underwhelming.
 Probably you’ll see one small bright rectangle in the center of the screen.
 In the next section, we’ll see how to adjust the color.
 For now, if you left-click in the 3D window, more data will load to cover most of the window.